North East India Self Drive Tour (17D/16N)

 5% of the total amount paid on website or payment gateway link to be deducted as payment gateway charges

-90% of the total amount to be refunded if cancelled on or before 30-July-2021
+90% of the total amount to be refunded if canceled on or before 30-July-2021

-50% of the total amount to be refunded if cancelled on or before 30-August-2021
+50% of the total amount to be refunded if canceled on or before 30-August-2021

 No shows will lead to Zero refunds